brianz/blog/content/post/dark-art-of-vpc-networking.md

 cluster?
 A best practice is to put systems like this in your private subnets.
 Now, you needn't worry (as much) about someone hacking into them from the outside.
 Placing resources into a private subnet means that there is practically no risk of someone hacking directly into your database from the outside world.
-From a networking perpsective, it's impossible to connect to private subnet systems from _outside_ your VPC.
+From a networking perspective, it's impossible to connect to private subnet systems from _outside_ your VPC.

 So, given the case that we have an RDS instance on private subnets and a Lambda function which needs to communicate with it, what do we do?
 My [previous post]({{< ref "accessing-vpc-resources-with-lambda.md" >}}) discusses how to set that up.
 But what do we do when our Lambda function needs to communicate with RDS _and_ the public internet?
-That's the whol point of this post.
+That's the whole point of this post.

 The answer is, change the Route Table to route outbound traffic through a [NAT Gateway](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html).